Vasilis Dimitriadis: Later career

-Dimitriadis had decided not to stay at AEK and in January 1997 he returned to Aris. Οn 27 March 1997 he returned at Nea Filadelfeia, as an opponent of AEK and in the 28th minute he scored against his former club, with the fans of AEK reacting by chanting his name, showing their appreciation for their former player.
+Dimitriadis terminated his contract AEK and on 31 January 1997 he returned to Aris. Οn 27 March 1997 he returned at Nea Filadelfeia, as an opponent of AEK and in the 28th minute he scored against his former club, with the fans of AEK reacting by chanting his name, showing their appreciation for their former player.
 Even though he scored 8 goals, his team was relegated and he eventually left the club.

 In the summer of 1997 he moved to Cyprus and joined AEL Limassol for a season.
 Afterwards, he returned to Greece the following season in order to play for the second division side, Lykoi.
 He scored against Achaiki for the first round of the Cup, in the club's greatest season, where they reached quarter-finals of the institution.
 At the end of the season in 1999, Dimitriadis retired as a footballer.

 International career

 Dimitriadis played 28 times for Greece scoring 2 goals.
 He was part of the squad that reached the group stage of the 1994 FIFA World Cup, in which he played twice.